mcarifio/interview/README.md

 I try to do interview questions in python3 to speed things along.
 It hasn't always worked.

-The repo uses [pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) for the environment and [pipenv](https://pipenv.readthedocs.io/en/latest/) for the local modules.
+The repo uses [pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) for the environment and [poetry](https://poetry.eustace.io/docs/) for the local (project venv) modules.
 In this way, the global environment should remain pristine.
-[Pycharm](https://www.jetbrains.com/pycharm/) has built-in support for pipenv style projects.
+[Pycharm](https://www.jetbrains.com/pycharm/) doesn't have builtin support for `pyproject.toml` files (but does for `Pipfile`s).

 This project uses the [python guide structure recommendations](https://docs.python-guide.org/writing/structure/) with `interview` as "the module".

-## area.py

-area.py is a combinatorics and recursion problem.
-I got the recursive nature of the problem, but didn't discover that I would recount parts of the grid without a supporting data structure to terminate the recursion.

-## palindrome

-## repeat_count
+It puts `tests` at the top level as recommended by `pytest`.
+Of course, it would be nice if we could all coordinate these conventions.
+Until then, make your own.

 # TODO